This post has been updated in 2024 according to the USA Pickleball Official Rulebook (2024).

 In April – after seemingly several years of “resistance” – my mom and dad started playing pickleball.
 They joined their local senior center and now play a couple of times a week.

 Pickleball Serving Rules – the “Controversy”

 As is the case with many beginners, “mastering” the pickleball serve had been a challenge.
 What made it even more challenging, however, was the fact that several of the people at the senior center were telling my dad that he had an illegal serve – and he needed to change his serving motion.
 Shown immediately below is a video of his volley serve.
 Is it a legal serve?
 Or is it an illegal serve?

 Let’s Go to the Videotape – How my Dad Hits his Pickleball Volley Serve

-The server’s arm must be moving in an upward arc at the time the ball is struck and may be made with either a forehand or backhand motion.
+The server’s arm must be moving in an upward arc at the time the ball is struck with the paddle.

-The highest point of the paddle head must not be above the highest part of the wrist (where the wrist joint bends) when it strikes the ball.
+The highest point of the paddle head must not be above the highest part of the wrist (where the wrist joint bends) when the paddle strikes the ball.

 Contact with the ball must not be made above the waist.

 As you can see when pausing the videotape, all three criteria are met – the arm is moving in an upward arc, contact is made below the waist and the highest part of the paddle is not above the wrist.
 Therefore, this is a legal serve – and it’s a pretty darn good one at that!
 Nice serve, Dad!